 Chamberlain is committed to providing quality and accessible nursing education.
 Our team is with you every step of the way, providing the information you need to make the decisions that best serve you.

-Chamberlain College of Nursing operates on a student-centric calendar.
-Each year consists of two summer, two fall and two spring semesters.
+Chamberlain University operates on a student-centric calendar.
+Each year consists of two summer, two fall and two spring sessions.
 Each semester consists of 16 weeks of instruction and exams; classes will be scheduled in two eight-week sessions each semester.

 At the time a student initially starts courses, he/she is assigned a Student Centric Period (SCP) designator code of Cycle 1 or 2.
 The following chart outlines how months of the year correspond to a student's spring, summer, and fall semesters, based on the assigned SCP cycle.

 *Classes do not meet on the holidays recognized on this calendar.
 For student's convenience the online classes will remain open.

 ** Last date to withdraw refers to the last date that a student may withdraw from a class and receive a grade of "W".
 The last day to withdraw from all classes and receive a refund varies. refer to our refund policy in the academic catalog to determining the last day to withdraw and for additional refund information.

 Process related to class scheduling, registration, tuition/fee assessment and end-of-term grade processing occur at the end of each session.
 Processes related to determining a student's eligibility for financial aid and evaluating academic standing are conducting on a semester basis.

 Apply Now Request More Info